Rainout (sports): Domed stadiums

 Some teams have built stadiums with a roof to protect the field, either as a domed stadium or with a retractable roof.
-Despite this, the Houston Astros, who played at the Houston Astrodome for 35 years and currently play at the retractable roof-equipped Minute Maid Park, had a rainout at the Astrodome on June 15, 1976 due to intense flooding in the Houston area.
+Despite this, the Houston Astros, who played at the Houston Astrodome for 35 years and currently play at the retractable roof-equipped Daikin Park, had a rainout at the Astrodome on June 15, 1976 due to intense flooding in the Houston area.
 The game, against the Pittsburgh Pirates, was later made up at Three Rivers Stadium in Pittsburgh despite the Astros still having a home series against the Pirates later that season.

 Snow delay

 Although rare, snow delays have occurred in baseball.
-This is usually the case in the early parts of the season that, although always starts after the spring equinox, is still within the traditional snow season in the northern half of North America.
+This is usually the case in the early parts of the season that, although always starts after the spring equinox, is still within the historically possible range for the snow season in the northern half of North America.
 In fact, the first ever game of the Toronto Blue Jays in 1977, although not delayed, was affected by a minor snowstorm.